qdrant/landing_page/qdrant-landing/content/documentation/frameworks/openllmetry.md

 OpenLLMetry from [Traceloop](https://www.traceloop.com/) is a set of extensions built on top of [OpenTelemetry](https://opentelemetry.io/) that gives you complete observability over your LLM application.

-OpenLLMetry supports instrumenting the `qdrant_client` Python library and exporting the traces to various observability platforms, as listed [here](https://www.traceloop.com/docs/openllmetry/integrations/introduction).
+OpenLLMetry supports instrumenting the `qdrant_client` Python library and exporting the traces to various observability platforms, as described in their [Integrations catalog](https://www.traceloop.com/docs/openllmetry/integrations/introduction#the-integrations-catalog).

 ## Usage

+To set up OpenLLMetry, follow these steps:

-Install the SDK
+1. Install the SDK:

 ```console
 pip install traceloop-sdk
 ```

-Instantiate the SDK
+1. Instantiate the SDK:

 ```python
 from traceloop.sdk import Traceloop